 Adromischus montium-klinghardtii (Dinter) A.Berger

-Adromischus montium-klinghardtii is a small, fibrous-rooted, clump-forming, succulent perennial with erect, rarely decumbent stems up to 8 inches (20 cm) long.
+Adromischus montium-klinghardtii is a small, fibrous-rooted, clump-forming succulent with erect, rarely decumbent stems that grow up to 8 inches (20 cm) long.
 The leaves are obovate to orbicular, rarely elliptic, up to 1.4 inches (3.5 cm) long and up to 1 inch (2.5 cm) wide, grey-green to grayish-brown with flaking wax and without dark markings.
 The flowers are white or tinged pink and appear in mid-summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).